eurolife/website-smithfield/src/routes/latest/climate-policy-radar-at-cop26.md

 ---
 layout: latest
 title: Climate Policy Radar  at COP26
-topics: ['News']
+slug: climate-policy-radar-at-cop26
 date: 29 October 2021
+thumb: /images/climate-policy-radar-at-cop26/thumb.png
+topics:
+  - News
 excerpt: We are going to Glasgow for COP26, and we'll be taking part in some exciting events and conversations about data, AI and evidence-based climate policy, sharing our vision and collecting inspiration, new ideas and allies..
-thumb: thumb.png
 featured: true
 ---